MicrosoftDocs/azure-docs/articles/notification-hubs/notification-hubs-diagnostic-logs.md

 - **AzureActivity**: Displays logs from operations and actions that are conducted against your namespace in the Azure portal or through Azure Resource Manager template deployments.
 - **AzureDiagnostics**: Displays logs from operations and actions that are conducted against your namespace by using the API, or through management clients on the language SDK.

-For a list of elements that are included in diagnotic log strings, see [Azure Monitor Logs tables](monitor-notification-hubs-reference.md#azure-monitor-logs-tables).
+For a list of elements that are included in diagnostic log strings, see [Azure Monitor Logs tables](monitor-notification-hubs-reference.md#azure-monitor-logs-tables).

 Here's an example of an operational log JSON string: